Meg Tobin, LMHC

 Meg Tobin, MA, LMHC

 Meg offers retreats, workshops, online classes and individual or group psychotherapy to encourage conscious connection on all levels – physical, emotional and spiritual.
-Her philosophy is heart-centered and spirit-filled and she provides a safe place for exploration of all feelings and experiences, whatever they may be.
+As a trauma-informed therapist, her philosophy is heart-centered and spirit-filled and she provides a safe place for exploration of all feelings and experiences, whatever they may be.
 Meg begins where you are, with the truth that within each person lies a pure center.
 It is your whole, unchanging, perfect, divine, connected core just waiting to be remembered and honored.
 Meg supports your journey of self rediscovery and honors your inner wisdom.

 Meg uses art, movement and drama to bring us to our deepest selves. she has worked in a variety of clinical and school settings with adults, adolescents and children around issues of trauma, body image, grief and family violence.
 She helped to write a dating violence prevention curriculum for juvenile justice involved youth and a bullying prevention program for middle school students.
 Meg has presented to human service agencies and at conferences and been a trainer for group facilitators in the areas of eating disorders and grief.
 Meg has long been involved with theater for change where she co-directed a Syracuse performance of the national play Birth, by Karen Brody and wrote and directed the Reflections Project (educational theater about eating disorders) with a cast who performed throughout Boston, MA, Burlington, VT, New Haven, CT and Central New York.